korpleul/DenovoFusion/README.md

 # $\textbf{\color{blue}DenovoFusion}$

----
+Cite : -tbd-

-## 1. Overview
+## Overview

-DenovoFusion is a C++17-based bioinformatics tool designed for detecting fusion genes from de novo assembled contigs derived from DNA-seq short reads.
-Unlike traditional alignment-based approaches, DenovoFusion leverages the power of whole-genome de novo assembly to reconstruct longer contiguous sequences, allowing for more accurate identification of structural rearrangements.
+*DenovoFusion* is a C++17-based bioinformatics tool designed for detecting fusion genes from de novo assembled contigs derived from DNA-seq short reads.
+Unlike traditional alignment-based approaches, *DenovoFusion* leverages the power of whole-genome de novo assembly to reconstruct longer contiguous sequences, allowing for more accurate identification of structural rearrangements.

-This tool is capable of detecting both known and novel fusion gene events and provides precise base-level breakpoint resolution, which is essential for understanding the underlying genomic architecture of complex rearrangements.
-DenovoFusion integrates multiple filtering strategies to reduce false positives, including homologous sequence filtering, edge misalignment filtering, and support-based thresholds, ensuring a high level of accuracy and reliability.
+This tool is capable of detecting both known and novel fusion gene events and provides precise base-level breakpoint resolution, which is essential for understanding the underlying genomic architecture of complex rearrangements. *DenovoFusion* integrates multiple filtering strategies to reduce false positives, including homologous sequence filtering, edge misalignment filtering, and support-based thresholds, ensuring a high level of accuracy and reliability.

-Designed with scalability in mind, DenovoFusion can process whole-genome datasets efficiently and is compatible with alignment results in PSL, SAM, and PAF formats.
-It is particularly suitable for large-scale studies and can serve as a valuable component of comprehensive genomic analysis pipelines.
+Designed with scalability in mind, *DenovoFusion* can process whole-genome datasets efficiently and is compatible with alignment results in PSL, SAM, and PAF formats.
+It is particularly suitable for large-scale studies, and can serve as a valuable component of comprehensive genomic analysis pipelines.

 Even with long read input files the basic concept remains valid.

----

-## 2. Key Features
+## Key Features

-- Broad input format support: Accepts alignment results in PSL, SAM, and PAF formats, enabling seamless integration with a wide range of alignment tools such as BLAT, minimap2, and Bowtie2.
+- **Broad input format support:** &nbsp; Accepts alignment results in PSL, SAM, and PAF formats, enabling seamless integration with a wide range of alignment tools such as BLAT, minimap2, and Bowtie2.

-- Accurate breakpoint clustering and detection: Implements robust algorithms to cluster split and discordant alignments, ensuring precise identification of base-level breakpoints even in highly repetitive or complex genomic regions.
+- **Accurate breakpoint clustering and detection:** &nbsp; Implements robust algorithms to cluster split and discordant alignments, ensuring precise identification of base-level breakpoints even in highly repetitive or complex genomic regions.

-- Comprehensive filtering strategies: Incorporates multiple layers of filtering to minimize false positives, including homologous sequence filtering, edge misalignment detection, minimum support thresholds, and internal tandem duplication filtering.
+- **Comprehensive filtering strategies:** &nbsp; Incorporates multiple layers of filtering to minimize false positives, including homologous sequence filtering, edge misalignment detection, minimum support thresholds, and internal tandem duplication filtering.

-- High scalability and performance: Optimized for large-scale datasets, DenovoFusion can process whole-genome assemblies efficiently with multi-threading support, making it suitable for population-level studies or high-throughput analyses.
+- **High scalability and performance:** &nbsp; Optimized for large-scale datasets, *DenovoFusion* can process whole-genome assemblies efficiently with multi-threading support, making it suitable for population-level studies or high-throughput analyses.

-- Detection of both known and novel fusion genes: Capable of recovering well-characterized fusion events from literature as well as discovering novel gene fusions that may not be present in existing databases.
+- **Detection of both known and novel fusion genes:** &nbsp; Capable of recovering well-characterized fusion events from literature as well as discovering novel gene fusions that may not be present in existing databases.

-- Modular and extensible design: The architecture allows easy integration into existing analysis pipelines and supports future extensions, such as additional filtering modules or visualization tools.
+- **Modular and extensible design:** &nbsp; The architecture allows easy integration into existing analysis pipelines and supports future extensions, such as additional filtering modules or visualization tools.

----

-## 3. Installation procedures
+## Installation procedures

----

 ### Prerequisites